How long will thermostat last

 HVAC

-The answer to 'how long will thermostat last' is that a well-maintained thermostat can typically last 10-15 years with proper care and usage.
-Thermostats are designed to be durable and reliable, but their lifespan can be influenced by factors like the quality of the unit, environmental conditions, and frequency of use.
+The answer to 'how long will thermostat last' is that a properly installed and maintained thermostat can typically last 5-10 years.
+Thermostats are designed to be durable and reliable, but their lifespan can vary depending on factors like the quality of the thermostat, how often it's used, and the environment it's installed in.
+With proper care and occasional battery replacement, many thermostats can provide comfortable, efficient temperature control for your home for many years.

 Sources